Macrometacorp/docs/docs/cep/windows/window-types/unique/timeBatch.md

     INSERT all events INTO OutputStream ;
 ```

-This window holds the latest unique events that arrive from the `CseEventStream` at a given time, and returns all the events to the `OutputStream` stream.
+This window holds the latest unique events that arrive from the `CseEventStream` at a given time, and returns all the events to the `OutputStream`.
 It is updated every second based on the latest values for the `symbol` attribute.